 The Norwegian packaging company Peterson struggled with high stock levels and lots of rush orders.
 OMP allowed the company to adopt a more proactive demand-driven planning approach.
 As a result, contractual obligations can now be fulfilled with lower stock levels, thus avoiding costly rush orders.
 In addition, production planning of both Peterson sites, which are mutually dependent, is now fully integrated, leading to major profitability improvements.

 Peterson provides highly-customized paper-based packaging solutions.
 The production process entails multiple steps on different machines:

 Peterson operates in a multi-site environment, in which the Sarpsborg and Sykkylven plants frequently exchange orders.
 Since the Sykkylven plant has no corrugator, it needs to receive the required sheets from the Sarpsborg plant.
 As both plants didn’t have any visibility of each other’s production schedule, it was very challenging to ensure timely supply of sheets that consistently takes into account all schedule changes in both plants.

 Due to several reasons (fierce competition, market pressure, customer requests, etc.), Peterson has made quite a lot of agreements with some of its most important customers.
 These agreements are reflected internally in a multitude of obligations that Peterson was having serious difficulties in fulfilling, especially in the high season.
-These obligations can be subdivided into three categories, namely:

 Please leave your information and continue reading right away.